 Senior Unsecured Notes.
-During the three months ended June 30, 2016, we sold \$37,500,000 senior unsecured term notes to affiliates and managed accounts of Prudential Investment Management, Inc. (or Prudential) with an annual fixed rate of 4.15%.
+During the nine months ended September 30, 2016, we sold \$37,500,000 senior unsecured term notes to affiliates and managed accounts of Prudential Investment Management, Inc. (or Prudential) with an annual fixed rate of 4.15%.
 The notes have an average 10-year life, scheduled principal payments and will mature in 2028.
+During the nine months ended September 30, 2016, we paid \$16,667,000 in regular scheduled principal payments to Prudential.
+Accordingly, we have \$12,500,000 available under our shelf agreement with Prudential.
 Additionally, we amended our agreement with AIG Asset Management (U.S.) LLC (or AIG) which provides for the possible issuance of up to an additional \$40,000,000 unsecured notes.
-Subsequent to June 30, 2016, we sold \$40,000,000 senior unsecured term notes to affiliated insurance company investment advisory clients of AIG with a coupon of 3.99%.
+During the three months ended September 30, 2016, we sold \$40,000,000 senior unsecured term notes under our amended agreement with AIG to affiliated insurance company investment advisory clients of AIG with a coupon of 3.99%.
 The notes have an average 10-year life, fixed interest rate and will mature in 2031.